Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithQueues/README.md

 those properties that the broker sets or modifies as the message passes through:

 * the ```SequenceNumber``` property is a monotonically increasing and gapless sequence number assigned to each message as it is processed by the broker.
-The sequence number is authoritiative for determining order of arrival.
+The sequence number is authoritative for determining order of arrival.
 For partitioned entities, the lower 48 bits hold the per-partition sequence number, the upper 16 bits hold the partition number.
 * the ```EnqueuedTimeUtc``` property reflects the time at which the message has been committed by the processing broker node.
 There may be clock skew from UTC and also between different broker nodes.
 If you need to determine order